gbif/ssg-gb23/content/04_financial-support/en.md

 + Partial financial support is only available for GBIF developing country Voting Participants.
 + Only one delegate per delegation is eligible to receive support.

-Delegations must submit an [application form available](http://#) that includes the following information:
+Delegations must submit an [application form](http://#) that includes the following information:

 + A draft economy class flight schedule from country of origin to Brazil and indication of the flight costs
 + The number of days requested for accommodation support (up to a maximum of four (4) days)